airbnb/Showkase/README.md

 <details>
   <summary>Is Airbnb using Jetpack Compose in their main app?</summary>
   Since Jetpack Compose is still super early, we haven't started using Compose just yet.
-However, given our history with declarative UI(we created [Epoxy](https://github.com/airbnb/epoxy)), we are super excited about Compose and are hoping to be able to use it once the API's are more stable.
+However, given our history with declarative UI(we created <a href="https://github.com/airbnb/epoxy">Epoxy</a>) , we are super excited about Compose and are hoping to be able to use it once the API's are more stable.
 </details>